kesavanr07/chat_application/client/README.md

 After node_module installed you can run:
 ### `npm start` to start your application

-Your application will run in host "http://localhost:3000/"
+Your client application will run in the host "http://localhost:3000/"